 Positive vs. negative dog training techniques explained

-Dog trainers and people in general use the term “positive” to imply that they use rewards as the main dog training technique.
+Dog trainers and people in general, use the term “positive” to imply that they use rewards as the main dog training technique.
 They use “negative” to imply an obedience method based on corrections.

-There are 4 possibilities
+There are 4 possibilities (a.k.a. quadrants)

 1- Positive Reinforcement (+R)